xavidop/dialogflow-cx-cli/docs/docs/cmd/cxcli_intent_update.md

-# cxcli intent create
+# cxcli intent update

-Creates an intent in an agent
+Updates an intent in an agent

 ```
-cxcli intent create [intent-name] [flags]
+cxcli intent update [intent-name] [flags]
 ```

 ## Options